jcho1260/JJJario_Game/README.md

 Known Bugs:
 - Collision handling: corner collisions cause automated movement in MovingDestroyables in JJJario to stutter, and can cause FlappyBird to be hit when it shouldn't be
-- A Player is not controllable after loading a saved game file

 Extra credit: N/A